 In two years, they built the resort from scratch.
 Munduk Moding Plantation owner employed the prominent Bali architect Popo Danes (the creative mind behind the Lelewatu Resort and Ubud Hanging Gardens).
 Munduk Moding Plantation Nature Resort and Spa opened in 2009.

-The buildings blended into the surrounding nature.
-Bali nature also blended into some of the buildings!
-The use of bamboo in constructing the unique elliptical activity hall, the spa, and the front office, paid respect towards the ancient traditions in a modern context.
+The buildings blend into the surrounding nature.
+Bali nature also blends into some of the buildings!
+The use of bamboo in constructing the unique elliptical activity hall, the spa, and the front office, pays respect to the ancient traditions in a modern context.

-Many villas in Munduk Moding Plantation got their private rim-flow swimming pools.
+Many villas in Munduk Moding Plantation have private rim-flow swimming pools.
 But the main infinity pool quickly became the perfect backdrop for Instagram storylines that couldn’t go unnoticed.

 The infinity pool at Munduk Moding Plantation

-Munduk Moding Plantation infinity pool turned into the resort’s most excellent ambassador in social media!
-With some clouds in the background, the iconic pool looked surreal.
+Munduk Moding Plantation infinity pool turned into the resort’s most excellent ambassador on social media!
+With some clouds in the background, the iconic pool looks surreal.
 As if it would be floating between the skies and the earth.

-The panoramic view of the green hills and mountains, distant brown volcanoes of Java and the blue Java Sea, got magical, especially when orange and pink colors of sunset and sunrise would join the palette.
+The panoramic view of the green hills and mountains, distant brown volcanoes of Java, and the blue Java Sea becomes magical, especially when the orange and pink colors of sunset and sunrise join the palette.

-Golden hours were the most popular for shooting the reflective infinity pool, so be prepared for queuing!
-Instagram influencers and influencer wannabes would be waiting for that “perfect” picture since the youngest minutes of the dawn.
-Stylists would be running around, yelling instructions.
-Cameras would be on the stands.
-It would all look like a professional shooting set!
-Here, people checked-in prepared!
+Golden hours are the most popular for shooting the reflective infinity pool, so be prepared for queuing!
+Instagram influencers and influencer wannabes wait for that “perfect” picture since the youngest minutes of the dawn.
+Stylists run around, yelling instructions.
+Cameras are on the stands.
+It all looks like a professional shooting set!
+Here, people check in prepared.

-During the daytime, the pressure on the pool was much lesser.
-Most of the early risers were probably sleeping or editing photos (as if they truly needed any filter).
-So if you just wanted to enjoy the pool’s 18 meters in length, you could take a swim when you’d not intrude anyone’s shot, and nobody would impose on your swimming joy either!
-With often floating clouds in the mountains, the views could get equally enchanting as in the first minutes of the day!
+During the daytime, the pressure on the pool is much lesser.
+Most of the early risers are probably sleeping or editing photos (as if they truly need any filter).
+So if you just want to enjoy the pool’s 18 meters in length, you can take a swim when you don’t intrude on anyone’s shot, and nobody imposes on your swimming joy either.
+With often floating clouds in the mountains, the views get equally enchanting as in the first minutes of the day.

-Just several steps downhill, Jacuzzi-deck offered another point to enjoy the spectacular landscape.
-Alternatively, you could consume your luxury hotel escape while resting in the sun lounger and reading one of the many available magazines and books.
+Just several steps downhill, Jacuzzi-deck offers another point to enjoy the spectacular landscape.
+Alternatively, you can consume your luxury hotel escape while resting in the sun lounger and reading one of the many available magazines and books.

-While we could still claim that breathtaking views from the photogenic Munduk Moding Plantation infinity pool were unique, soon this would not be the case!
-Just a dozen meters downhill, the resort was building ANOTHER infinity pool that would blend the sky and the water!
+While we can still claim that breathtaking views from the photogenic Munduk Moding Plantation infinity pool are unique, soon this will not be the case!
+Just a dozen meters downhill, the resort is building ANOTHER infinity pool that will blend the sky and the water!